Deep in the Aragon river valley, close to the border with France, lies the abandoned ruin of Canfranc International Station in Spain.

 Prior to the Nazi takeover of the Canfranc municipality, the station acted as the gateway to liberty for some European Jews who were persecuted by the German regime.

 “In the first years of the world war, from 1940 to 1942, thousands of Jews fled by train from Canfranc to Lisbon and the United States,” says Ramón Javier Campo Fraile, the acclaimed writer behind the project heraldo.es/canfranc, which won the Premio Nacional de Periodismo Digital journalism award in 2003.

-Among them, he says were the painters Max Ernst and Marc Chagall.
+Among those who fled by train out of Canfranc, according to Campo Fraile, were the painters Max Ernst, who was not Jewish, and Marc Chagall.
 American entertainer Josephine Baker also transited through the station.